ctrl-z-9000-times/homepage/database_design.md

    + The alternative implementation is a dead/alive mask over the entity arrays.
       - The programmers to need to understand how to use the alive mask.
       - Linear memory usage.
+ * Entities can also be reordered for optimal data access patterns.
+This is helpful when data access patterns span multiple archetypes.
+   + For example, ion channels have a pointer to the neuron segment where they are inserted.
+The channels should be sorted by that pointers literal value, because usually when you iterate through a list of ion channels you're also going to want to access the data for the segments which they are inserted into.
+When the entities are sorted by their pointers and you iterate through the list of entities accessing each pointers' data, then you are accessing all of the data in a single sorted sweep through the underlying data.

+#### Pointers

+A pointer is a way to refer to an Entity.
+ * Pointers are for the programmers API.
+Programmers can use pointers, end users may **not** use pointers.
+End users must use the EntityHandle instead.
+ * Pointers are represented as indexes into the entity arrays.
+This is important for using a structure-of-arrays memory layout.
+It also allows pointers to be represented in 32 bits instead of 64 bits.
+    - NULL is represented by the maximum value instead of zero, since zero is a valid index.
- * Programmers may use pointers that are stored in the database, with the limitation that you may not save the pointers.
+ * Programmers may use pointers that are stored in the database, with the limitation that pointers are only valid until the next time the database gains control of program execution (at which time the database may decide to move entities and update all pointers).
 The database will provide a way to make persistent EntityHandles out of the transient pointers.

 #### Destroying Entities

- * Pointers to destroyed entities are invalid and must be either overwritten or destroyed.
+Pointers to destroyed entities are invalid and must be either overwritten or destroyed.
 Components containing pointer values can be configured to either allow or disallow NULL pointers.
    + If NULL pointers are allowed then pointers to destroyed entities are replaced with NULL pointers.
    + If NULL pointers are disallowed then the entities that contain them are